AliAbbasi/Deep-3D-Semantic-Scene-Extrapolation/README.md

 ![alt text](https://github.com/AliAbbasi/D3DSSE/blob/master/utils/hybrid_architecture.PNG)

-This deep model takes half of 3D scene and extrapolate it to generate the other part of scene.
+This deep model takes half of the 3D scene and extrapolates it to generate the other part of the scene.